Sources of Design Inspiration for Web & Graphic Designers

 This type of inspiration comes directly from the field of design.

-That said, if you only rely on this form, there is a much greater chance your work will end up being derivative and repetitive, as you’ll end getting your inspiration from the same source as most of the rest of the design world.
+When you only rely on direct design inspiration, there is a much greater chance your work will end up being derivative and repetitive.
+Furthermore, you will most likely be getting your inspiration from the same sources as the rest of the design world.

-One good way to do so is to try and extract what it is that is so exciting to you about a particular style of design.
+One good way to do this is to extract what is so exciting to you about a particular style of design.

 So if you see something that inspires you, you grab a piece of paper and create a mindmap to figure out why it does so.